 Extra home runs over the limit not hit by the home run hitter would be an OUT.
+MAJOR: 6 Home runs / + WSL Bomber (Unlimited home run hitter)

+Extra home runs over the limit not hit by the home run hitter would be an OUT.
 MAJOR Plus: 9 Home runs / + WSL Bomber (Unlimited home run hitter)

 Extra home runs over the limit not hit by the home run hitter would be an OUT.
 WSL Bomber: Unlimited Home run hitter.
-If the WSL bomber, walked intentionally or even unintentionally, the WSL BOMBER would be granted second base with all existing runner/runners advancing accordingly when being forced.
+If the WSL bomber, walked intentionally or even unintentionally, the WSL BOMBER would be granted first base with all existing runner/runners advancing accordingly when being forced.
+This opens up his home run until his next at bat.